 Getting there

 To Mount Wood Summit carpark.
-Mount Wood Summit walk is located in the eastern part of Sturt National Park, about 30km from Mount Wood campground.
+Mount Wood Summit walk is in the eastern part of Sturt National Park, about 30km from Mount Wood campground.
 To get there, drive 25km east from Tibooburra following the Tibooburra-Wanaaring Road to the Mount Wood turn-off.
 Turn onto the Gorge Loop Road and keep driving another 30km to the signposted carpark at the bottom of the walk.
 Park entry points Mount Wood Summit carpark See on map Parking Parking is available at start of the Mount Wood Summit walking track.

 Visit NSW National Parks and Wildlife Service for more information on this trail.